 “Let’s figure it out together.
 And so we do, and that’s how we work to better the community and better the rental properties,” Couch said.

-Couch said one of the apartments that joined was Legends Apartments after they experienced issues around their complex.
-He said since joining the program, they have seen a “slight” decrease in actual police reports that were filled out.
+Couch said one of the apartments that joined was Legends Apartments after it experienced issues around the complex.
+He said since joining the program, there has seen a “slight” decrease in actual police reports that were filled out.

 Bright-Pearson discussed how the municipal court system, particularly, might have a role in curbing gun violence.
 She said she thinks every court can have a role in addressing gun violence, but people often see municipal court first.